Animal breeding benefits farmers, offers food secure opportunity for mitigating climate change

-To be successful, breeding programmes need to match the breeding goals of farmers, not of researchers,” says Yvette de Haas, lead author of the practice brief and project leader at Animal Breeding and Genomics Centre of Wageningen University and Research in the Netherlands.
-“Farmers face many challenges as they need to feed the growing global population while also responding to climate change and other environmental pressures.
+To be successful, breeding programs need to match the breeding goals of farmers, not of researchers," says Yvette de Haas, lead author of the practice brief and project leader at Animal Breeding and Genomics Centre of Wageningen University and Research in the Netherlands.
+"Farmers face many challenges as they need to feed the growing global population while also responding to climate change and other environmental pressures.
 Genetic improvement offers a permanent and cost-effective solution, especially when combined with enhancements to other parts of the livestock system such as feed or animal health."

 In some regions in developing countries, livestock serve multiple purposes in addition to producing meat and milk – for example providing sources of draught power, manure, capital, insurance and social status.
 In these parts of the world, the value placed on targeted breeding for productivity and reduced emissions intensity may also depend on the extent to which improved productivity also serves wider social and environmental objectives.
-Breeding programmes and incentives will need to work with those other functions where to engage farmers.
+Breeding programs and incentives will need to work with those other functions where to engage farmers.